ta4j/ta4j-wiki/Forecast-Indicators.md

 The forecast API lives under `org.ta4j.core.indicators.forecast`.
 The root package contains the primary indicators most users instantiate, while state contracts, projection contracts, the `Forecast` value model, and conversion adapters live in `forecast.state`, `forecast.projection`, and `forecast.adapters`. `LogReturnIndicator` is a normal helper indicator in `org.ta4j.core.indicators.helpers`, and `EWMAIndicator` is a reusable average in `org.ta4j.core.indicators.averages`.

-**Release status:** These APIs are introduced by the matching ta4j feature branch for CF-289 and should be published with ta4j 0.22.9 or newer.
-Until that ta4j change is merged and released, use this guide with the matching ta4j branch rather than the current release artifacts.
+**Release status:** These APIs are available on current ta4j master and are planned for ta4j 0.22.9.
+Released 0.22.8 artifacts do not contain them.

+For estimator-independent state contracts, feature extraction, and summary-only forecast construction, see [Forecast State Estimation](Forecast-State-Estimation.md).

 ## When to use them